slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Best ideas come from the market, not from you.

-However, ideas born out of free time, play and boredom.
+New ideas born out of free time, play and boredom.
 Creativity is a muscle, you have to practice it every day.
 Once it stays the same, it's no longer creative.
 [Without new experiences, your soul rots](chapter_1_self.md#on-comfort-and-risk).

 Ignorance is a blessing, gives you freedom to think about stuff.
 Being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.